INTERFACES

 string | Interface version |

-GET /capabilities — Returns array of tool definitions:
+Returns an array of tool definitions:

 | Field | Type | Required | Description |